 This technique combines the two previous methods.
 It’s limited in file size, but audiences will be able to view them at their own pace.
 These online platforms require compressing your presentations to a size that websites can handle.

 Your deck plays a key role in the impact of your presentation.
 It’s important to have the means to share it when distance becomes a concern.
 There are many ways to make your presentation accessible.
-Try different options for a versatile preparedness in any livestreaming situation.
+Try different options for a to ready for anything in any live streaming setting.

-When you livestream your presentation, several design elements benefit from it.
-Here are several assets that add production value and enhance viewer experience:
+When you livestream your deck, several design elements may benefit from it.
+Because the presentation is being streamed from your source, you won’t need to worry about losing any of your custom fonts.
+That’s a common pain when people send their decks via email.
+Here are a few other assets that add value and enhance viewer experience:

 - Interstitial Graphics: Controls broadcast flow and breaks it into segments